 This page talks about storing, growing and harvesting doomsday beets.
-Check out our page on beet nutrition.
 Based on a 1200 calorie a day diet, one would need about 18 beets a day.
 There are about 74 calories in one cup of beets.
 Two beets make a cup.
 (Size and type of beet will vary this)

 We have given the basic formula for one person for one year.
 From here you can break it down and figure out how many you need.

 Also remember that for each person you need another unit for emergencies and another for the next year.
 Rotate the seeds so the new seeds are stored and the older ones are planted.

 Do not store all your seeds in the same place.
 If you have them, glass containers, which can be buried, would work best.

 Beets can be grown as long as the soil does not freeze and become hard.
 In some areas, you can grow beets all year long.
 If the weather is cool, then the beets will keep for several months when harvested.
 They can be kept in the ground and growing for quite some time as long as the ground is dry.
 If it is wet for a prolonged period of time, they will start to rot.

 All things depend on weather, soil and water conditions.

 For best all around production and storage, I would suggest Bull's Blood since its leaves can be eaten as well.